skydoves/Rainbow/README.md

 </p>

 <p align="center">
-🌈 An easy way to give gradation effect and tinting for Android.
+🌈 An easy way to apply gradations and tinting for Android.
 </p>

 <p align="center">